Bdot42/mfakto/README.txt

   AMD GPU.
 In this case, use the -d switch to specify a different device number.
 You can run 'clinfo' to get a list of devices.

-- on devices that do not support atomic oprations, mfakto may not correctly process multiple factors found in the same block / grid.
+- on devices that do not support atomic operations, mfakto may not correctly process multiple factors found in the same class.
 It may report only one factor or even an incorrect one, the latter due to scrambled data from multiple factors.
   If this happens, run the exponent and bit level again on the CPU or another device.
 You can tell mfakto to run on the CPU using the '-d c' option or use Prime95 instead.
+Lowering GridSize in mfakto.ini can also reduce the chance of error.

 - mfakto does not support Intel HD Graphics on macOS Due to buggy drivers shipped with macOS, mfakto presently does not work with